Network Program Areas

 Recently, Chen has been working on six main projects: First, Chen collaborates with researchers from Peking University to better understand the long lasting impact of air pollution on happiness, mental health, cognitive functioning, productivity, and the economy; Second, Chen leads two National Institutes of Health (NIH) grants to investigate how social pensions promote health and healthy aging; Third, Chen works with Yale PEPPER Center and Yale Program on Aging to link the two ends of life course to better understand how early childhood circumstances determine health disparities in old age; Fourth, Chen works with Zhejiang University to evaluate a major medical payment reform in China that affects 1 billion population; Fifth, Chen works with the Environmental Health Science Division at Yale on a novel transdisciplinary project, the CHALLENGE (China Longitudinal Environmental, Genetic, and Economic Cohort), that studies 30,000 children aged 0-6 years old who were recruited at conception; Sixth, Chen leads a longitudinal household survey in rural China with a unique social network data collection sponsored by the International Food Policy Research Institute (IFPRI) to better understand social networks and health behaviors.

 Chen's work has been recognized through numerous awards, including the Best China Paper from the Agricultural and Applied Economics Association (AAEA) China Sessions (2011), the George Warren Award from Cornell University (2012), the Outstanding Ph.D.
-Dissertation Award from the AAEA (2013), the MacMillan Faculty Research Award at Yale University (2013), James Tobin Summer Research Award at Yale Economics Department (2014), an award from the National Institute of Health / National Institute on Aging (NIH/NIA) (2015), and the U.S. PEPPER Center Scholar Award (2016).
+Dissertation Award from the AAEA (2013), the MacMillan Faculty Research Award at Yale University (2013-2015; 2017-2019), James Tobin Summer Research Award at Yale Economics Department (2014), an award from the National Institutes of Health (2014), the U.S. PEPPER Center Scholar Award (2016), the Kempf Award (2017-2018), the Career Development Award of the National Institute on Aging (2018-2022).
 His research has been covered in various popular media, such as The Macmillan Report, The Economist, The Washington Post, The Times of London, The New York Times, Time Magazine, and China Central Television.

 Chen obtained a Ph.D. in Applied Economics from Cornell University in 2012.
 He joined IZA as a Research Fellow in August 2014.